teerasej/nextflow-java-testing-course/contents/instructions/03-test-coverage.md

 ## Exercise 2: Run the test with coverage

 1. Switch to the **Test Explorer**.
-2. Click on the **Run** button on the project's scope to run the test.
+2. Click on the **Run with Code Coverage** button on the project's scope to run the test.
 3. After the test is completed, you will see the **Coverage** section below the **Test Explorer**. like the following image:

     ![Test Coverage](./images/test-coverage.png)